Lake Nona, Florida (Tavistock Development)

 Route 4: Red Line

-Launched in October 2020, the roughly 1 mile route connects the Lake Nona Town Center to the Orlando VA Medical Center.
-The route is intended to provide employees, visitors, and campus employees the ability to leave campus for lunch at many of the Town Center restaurants without having to use their personal vehicle.
+Launched October 2020 and expanding in April 2021, the roughly 1 mile route with three stops connects the Lake Nona Town Center, Orlando VA Medical Center, UCF Burnett School of Biomedical Sciences and the UCF College of Medicine.
+The route is intended to provide employees, visitors, campus employees and students with another transportation option to access the Town Center restaurants for lunch without having to use their personal vehicle.
 The shuttle stop is also a couple hundred feet from a transit stop providing broader access to a public transit network.

 BUILDing a Mobility Network